-The Department of Psychology’s mission statement says that “the department encourages meaningful faculty and student participation in the community”.
+The psychology program encourages meaningful faculty and student participation in the community.
 In addition to numerous opportunities for experiential learning, below are some examples of how our students and faculty engage with the local community.
-Collectively, such experiences help students to see how what they’re learning in class can be applied outside the classroom and also expose community members to Shepherd’s educational activities within the department.
+Collectively, such experiences help students to see how what they’re learning in class can be applied outside the classroom and also expose community members to Shepherd’s educational activities within the program.

 Students Mentor Adolescents